vanzasetia/huddle-landing-page-with-curved-section/README.md

 That method was also applied to other sections.

-On building desktop layout, I add changed into desktop background image, made them into two columns layout, and added more padding.
+On building desktop layout, I add changed into desktop background image on `750px` and added more padding.
+I created two columns layout on `1024px`.

 I wanted to use `flex-basis` on controlling the size of the illustration images, but I couldn't make it work.
 I needed to use `max-width` to control the width.

 ### Footer
 I changed the position of the subscribe button on mobile layout to align left.
 In my opinion, it's better since everything is also align left.

 I also added `Enter Email` label for the input email.
-It's important for the user to know what kind of data that they have to input.
-It's also important for accessibility since every input must have `label`.
+It's important for accessibility since every input must have `label`.

 I added the validation, not just the *Check your email please* and red border, but I added `x` icon when the user write an invalid email address.
 If the email is valid then the user will see green border and check mark icon.
-I liked this validation 😀.

 For the hover effect on social media icons, I used inline svg, I knew that it's not a good practice but to change the color when the user hover it I need to target the `fill` property.
 I had tried using `filter`, but sadly it didn't give me the `blue` color that on `active-states.jpg`.
 I used this [Filter Generator on Codepen](https://codepen.io/sosuke/pen/Pjoqqp) to generate the filter code, but it didn't give me the right color.